kibolho/factory-health-monitor/README.md

 ### API Documentation

 We have the OpenAPI documentation for the API in the `backend` folder.
-You can view the documentation by running the backend and navigating to `http://localhost:3001/docs`.
+You can view the documentation by running the backend and navigating to `http://localhost:3001/docs` to access the Swagger docs.

 [![docs-image](./.github/docs.png)](http://localhost:3001/docs)